Covid-19 Travel Information for Mat-Su Visitors

 Current statuses and closures

-The City of Wasilla has closed the Menard Sports Complex, the Wasilla Museum and Visitor Center and the Wasilla Public Library indefinitely, along with City Hall.
+Mat-Su Borough facilities/buildings have a modified opening schedule, with limited services and safety protocols in place.
+The City of Wasilla has closed the Menard Sports Complex, the Wasilla Museum and Visitor Center and the Wasilla Public Library indefinitely, although the library offers curbside pick-up.
 The Palmer Public Library is also closed indefinitely.
 Palmer City Hall is closed indefinitely.

 Health tips for travelers